• Skip to primary navigation

 5. Apply 2-3 coats of polycrylic to protect your floor.

-6. Try to let the paint dry for about 12-24 hours before replacing furniture.
+6. Let the paint dry for about 12-24 hours before replacing furniture.

 We had to paint the walls still, so they had plenty of time to dry.